Cellular and Molecular Pharmacology and Physiology graduate program handbook

 Doctoral degrees: All course work must be completed within eight years preceding the awarding of the degree.
 Credits transferred into doctoral degree from a completed master’s degree are exempt from this eight-year limit.

-Selection of the Advisory/Examining Committee – Upon completion of the second rotation, each student will select a Dissertation Advisor who will serve as chair of their Advisory/Evaluation Committee.
-The Dissertation Advisor must agree to take the student on and will be responsible for supporting the student’s research and providing a stipend consistent with CMPP guidelines.
-Students who are unable to identify a willing mentor at the completion of the second rotation will be advised by the members of the Student Oversight Committee over the summer following the first year of study.
-If a mentor cannot be found, the Committee will provide the Program Director with a written summary of the student’s performance in course and research work and may recommend that the student be dismissed from the Ph.D. program.
-Once a mentor is chosen student should complete the declaration of mentor form and submit to the Graduate school.
+Selection of the Advisory Committee – Upon completion of the second rotation, each student will select a Dissertation Advisor who will serve as chair of their Advisory Committee.
+The Dissertation Advisor must agree and will be responsible for supporting the student’s research and providing a stipend consistent with CMPP guidelines.
+Students who are unable to identify a willing Dissertation Advisor after completion of the second rotation will be advised by the members of the CMPP Program Executive Committee over the summer following the first year of study.
+If a Dissertation Advisor cannot be found, the Executive Committee will provide the Program Director with a written summary of the student’s performance in course and research work and may recommend that the student be dismissed from the Ph.D. program.
+Once a Dissertation Advisor is chosen, the student should complete the declaration of mentor form and submit to the Graduate school: Declaration of Advisor Form.

-The grant proposal of the Comprehensive Exam must be in the standard NIH format for a multi-year R21 grant as described in PHS form 398 (Public Health Service Grant Website)
+The written proposal of the Comprehensive Exam must be in the standard NIH format for a multi-year R21 grant as described in PHS form 398 (Public Health Service Grant Website)

 - Abstract (1 page)